shanjcu/web-framework/docs/jcu-customisations/styling.md

 ## Where from?

-The styles in this web front-end framework are a mixture of those provided by the original Squiz CMS layouts, JCU Brand Manual, and Bootstrap's original designs.
+The styles in this web front-end framework are a mixture of those provided by the original Squiz CMS layouts, [JCU Brand Manual](https://www.jcu.edu.au/marketing-toolkit), and Bootstrap's original designs.
 This documentation, forked from the original Bootstrap project, illustrates all available styles for use within projects associated with JCU.

-In a number of circumstances, the Squiz CMS layouts use browser defaults (such as font sizes, weights, some spacing and so forth).
+In a number of circumstances, the Squiz CMS layouts use browser defaults (such as font sizes, weights, spacing, margins and so forth).
 Defaults from Firefox (version 43) have been used to fill this gap and ensure the theme remains consistent across browsers.